 It's important to note that while Money Market funds are considered as low-risk investments, they are not risk-free.
-The value of the underlying securities can fluctuate, and there is a risk of loss if the issuer of the securities defaults.
+The value of the underlying securities can fluctuate, and there is a risk of loss if the issuer of the underlying securities defaults.
 Additionally, changes in interest rates, market fluctuations, and changes in regulatory governance by authorities can impact the performance of these funds.
 It is important to note that risks associated with MMFs can vary depending on the fund chosen and its investment strategy.

-Although MMFs are generally considered to be liquid, fund managers may impose withdrawal restrictions such as temporarily suspending withdrawals or charging a liquidity fee for the withdrawal of funds, in instances (but not limited to) where the fund experiences liquidity constraints.
+Although LVNAV and CNAV MMFs are generally considered to be liquid, when facing "stressed market environments", fund managers may impose or may be obliged to impose withdrawal restrictions such as temporarily suspending withdrawals, limiting the amount of withdrawals or charging a liquidity fee for the withdrawal of funds.